xlwings/xlwings/docs/addin.rst

 in the workbook's directory.

 .. note::
-    Workbook directory config files are not supported if your workbook is stored on SharePoint.
+    Workbook directory config files are not supported if your workbook is stored on SharePoint or OneDrive.

 .. _addin_wb_settings: